 You have two choices:

 git reset --hard HEAD^) and pull from GitHub.
-Do this if you have collaborators who may have pulled that state.
 GitHub and local history now show this:

 git push --force).
-Do this if you have no collaborators or you have reason to believe they have not pulled.
 GitHub and local history now show this: